 mlld script.mld --metrics # Show timing on stderr

-Payload injection: Unknown flags become @payload fields. @payload is always available as {} even with no flags, so scripts can safely import from it:
+Payload injection: Unknown flags become @payload fields. @payload is always available as {} even with no flags:

-show @topic
+show @payload.topic

 mlld script.mld --topic hello # @payload = {"topic":"hello"}